By using this site, you agree to our Terms of Use. This post may contain affiliate links. Read our disclosure policy.

 Many schools are closing due to the imminent threat of COVID-19 (Coronavirus) and we’ve been getting lots of requests from readers on how to keep kids busy indoors.

 Understanding that many may not have access to craft books, supplies or art materials, these 50 Easy Indoor Activities for Kids are cheap and easy to set up with most household materials you probably have on hand.
-Many of these are great ways to recycle and reuse packaging and materials from home.
+Many of these are a great way to recycle and reuse packaging and materials from home.

 What if I don’t have the exact items at home to set up these indoor activities?